enot9910/plot-utils/readme.md

-# The package for preparing data for plotting graphs
+# Data preparation package for plotting